 Get into the Cloud

 Cloud technologies are particularly handy when it comes to disasters that affect your physical location, such as the SysGen cloud storage service, Atmosphere.
 With cloud virtualization, for example, servers can be accessed remotely in the cloud if the server room is compromised.
 Your employees can leave the office quickly and get remote access from home the same day if necessary.

 A close-to-home example is the Alberta flood of 2013.
 The disaster shut down Calgary’s core, forcing many employees out of their places of work.
 For companies with systems in the cloud, people could work from home, customer orders could still be received, and emails could still go through.
 While physical premises were damaged, the situation did not cripple these companies.

 In summary, business continuity planning is about more than backing up files.
 It’s about protecting your business, ensuring you can continue operations in a disaster, and minimizing the costs to you when the unexpected occurs.
 Look at all aspects of your business, run through practice drills with your staff, and consider investing in solutions that will protect your bottom line in the long run.

 At SysGen, we recognize that small to mid-sized businesses can be just as reliant on their data and systems as large corporations but may not have comparable budgets to protect them.
 We specialize in this area and can help determine the protection you need in a way that works for you.
 We can also be involved with your business continuity planning committee or group and help you plan for the unforeseen.
-Call us for IT support for your Calgary, Edmonton, Red Deer, or Okanakagan-based business.
+Call us for IT support for your Calgary, Edmonton, Red Deer, Vernon, or Kelowna-based business.